New Zealand Election 2023

 In the sections below we will look at the policies of political parties relating to income and taxes to see who will benefit the most from the changes that are proposed.

-The Opportunites Party (TOP)
+The Opportunities Party (TOP)

 First Stage

-Interestingly, TOP have a two-stage policy.
+Interestingly, TOP has a two-stage policy.
 In the first stage, TOP will change the tax rates and thresholds.
-They will introduce a $15,000 tax-free income threshold, and increase the thresholds and tax rates for all subsequent tax bands.
+They will introduce a $15,000 tax-free income threshold and increase the thresholds and tax rates for all subsequent tax bands.
 A 20% tax will apply from $15,000 to $80,000, 35% from $80,000 to $180,000, 42% from $180,000 to $250,000 and 45% on incomes over $250,000.

-Introducing a tax-free threshold of $15,000 will provide tax relief for those on very low incomes who are currently taxed at 10.5%, but will also benefit everyone with incomes higher than $15,000.
+Introducing a tax-free threshold of $15,000 will provide tax relief for those on very low incomes who are currently taxed at 10.5% but will also benefit everyone with incomes higher than $15,000.
 Those earning under $15,000 will receive a tax reduction that is proportional to their earnings while everyone earning over $15,000 will receive the maximum possible value of the discount, $1,470.
 To counter this and avoid a tax reduction for those with very high incomes, it is necessary to increase the higher marginal tax rates.
 However, increasing marginal rates above 40% is known to lead to those on higher incomes looking for and finding ways to avoid taxation.

 An examination of net incomes received shows that everyone earning under $255,000 will benefit from the TOP first stage tax proposal while those earning over $255,000 will progressively pay more tax due to the increases in the highest marginal tax rates from 39% to 45%.
 However, as those earning over $255,000 are only a small percentage of taxpayers, the extra tax raised is unlikely to be sufficient to balance the tax lost by reduced taxes on those earning less than $255,000.